Montessori Mom

 Teaching Words for Non Phonological Readers

 What do you do if your child is not a phonological reader?
-You have to teach words by sight.
+You have to teach words!
 One of my children could not figure out how phonetic words and the exception to the rules worked until he memorized words.
 This method takes time and your child's reading skills may take longer, but it worked for us.
 My child was able to put together the Montessori elements of reading after memorizing words.
+His reading skills suddenly soared when he was ten years old.

-I know that Montessori teachers don't believe in using flash cards of high frequency words but it might be something to consider.
-Children like learning new words, just make it a fun, non-competitive game.
-Let your child pick out the words he or she would like to learn.
-Motivated children become good readers.
+I know that Montessori teachers don't believe in using flash cards of high frequency words, but it might be something to consider.
+Children like learning new words, just make it a fun, non competitive game.
+Let your child pick out what words he or she would like to learn.

 Resources